-Colorado has large potato and onion crops, as well as carrots, corn, spinach and salad greens.
+Colorado has large potato and onion crops, as well as carrots, corn, spinach, and salad greens.
 The Western Slope area grows famously good apples, peaches, apricots, and cherries.
-Smaller specialty crops show up at farmers markets around the state, but the guide to Colorado seasonal fruits & vegetables is a good place to get started knowing what to expect when.
+Smaller specialty crops show up at farmers markets around the state, but the guide to Colorado seasonal fruits and vegetables is a good place to get started knowing what to expect when.

 02 of 05

 Find a Colorado Farmers Market near you to get started eating local, seasonal produce.
 Many markets in Colorado also sell honey, pastured meats, and artisan cheeses.

 Whether you're an old hand or new to farmers market shopping, knowing what you need before you head out is the key to a successful trip to the market.

 That prairie in the eastern part of the state?
 That was once filled with bison.
 Some people are trying to bring it back, such as Black Forest Bison in Colorado Springs.